neurodata/blog.neurodata.io/_posts/2018-10-14-structuring-a-grant.md

 1. Significance: Up to 1-2 pages, talking about how important your problem is to solve, funneling down from most general to most specific.
 One sentence in **bold** to highlight the potential impact of your proposed work.

-2. Innovation: Up to 0.5 pages, highlighting the novel technical contributions, again, with 1 sentence in **bold** to focus on the key innovation of the proposed work.
+2. Innovation: Up to 0.5 pages, highlighting the novel technical contributions, again with 1 sentence in **bold** to focus on the key innovation of the proposed work.

 3. Approach: ~9-12 pages (depending on the specific grant), organized into an "overview" section followed by 3-4 aims.
 The 2-3 page overview section describes commonalities between the aims, any data that are being used, and related things.
 The overview can also include or be followed by a "general background" that applies to each of the aims.
 Each aim is about 2-3 pages, and includes the following sections:
-    1. *Introduction*: a 1 paragraph jargon free introduction of what you will accomplish in this aim, and how.
+    1. *Introduction*: a 1 paragraph jargon-free introduction of what you will accomplish in this aim, and how.
-    2. *Justification and Feasibility* or *Preliminary Results*: Up to 1 page describing why you are particularly well suited to accomplish the goals in the allotted time given the allotted resources.
+    2. *Justification and Feasibility* or *Preliminary Results*: Up to 1 page describing why you are particularly well-suited to accomplish the goals in the allotted time given the allotted resources.
     3. *Research Design*: ~2 paragraphs on the details of what you'll actually do.
     4. *Expected Outcomes*: 1 paragraph on what you expect to actually "deliver" back to the funding agency.
     5. *Potential Pitfalls and Alternative Strategies*: A few lines to indicate that you understand which parts are difficult, and have a contingency plan.

-4. Timeline and Future Direction: ~1/2 page, describing when the activities will happen, including a table organized by Aim, and connecting the work to your future long-term agenda.
+4. Timeline and Future Direction: ~1/2 pages, describing when the activities will happen, including a table organized by Aim, and connecting the work to your future long-term agenda.

 ### Some other tips: